Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 On the FNIRSI GC-01 with an APM32F103R8 (Geehy) processor, the USB data connection is always available.

 Data logging can store up to 63756 data points.
-At normal radiation levels (20 cpm), this allows for 1328 days of data at 60-minute intervals, 664 days at 30-minute intervals, 221 days at 10-minute intervals, 110 days at 5-minute intervals, 44 days at 1-minute intervals, 22 days at 30-second intervals and 7 days at 10-second intervals.
+At normal radiation levels (20 cpm), this allows for 1328 days of data at 60-minute intervals, 221 days at 10-minute intervals, 44 days at 1-minute intervals, 7 days at 10-second intervals and 17 hours at 1-second intervals.

 The HV profile settings are: